February 8, 2020

 Pay a Little Extra When You Can

 Whenever possible, throw a little extra money towards your student loan repayment.
 This doesn’t mean you have to allocate an extra $100 to your student loans every single month.
 However, if you find yourself with some extra cash, putting it towards your student loans can go a long way.
-Even making the equivalent of one extra loan payment each year could save you a lot of money in interest and potentially allow you to pay off your balance sooner.
+Even making the equivalent of one extra loan payment each year could save you a lot of money.

 The Bottom Line

-Student loan interest rates can be a little confusing—but one of the most important things you can remember is to avoid letting your interest capitalize.
-By staying on top of your interest payments during school and throughout your grace period, and by taking advantage of subsidized loan options, you can save yourself a nice chunk of change later on.
-Combine this with making wise decisions about repaying your loans quickly and you can avoid a lot of financial stress later on.
+Student loan interest rates can be a little confusing.
+One of the most important things you can remember is to avoid letting your interest capitalize.
+By staying on top of your interest payments, you can save yourself money later on.
+Additionally making wise decisions about repaying your loans can help you avoid a lot of financial stress.